 As far as he’s concerned, the state’s methadone-based approach to rehab is only further proof of a conspiracy: “Imagine, sending addicts home with more drugs.
 They don’t want to cure those boys.
 They just trade one addiction for another.”

 22-year-old Aung Naing (not his real name) shoots up every day.
-Paying less than £1 (or $1.63) for a hit, he can afford to maintain his habit by doing odd jobs and scrounging pocket money from his parents.
-Photo by Tyler Stiem
+Paying less than £1 for a hit, he can afford to maintain his habit by doing odd jobs and scrounging pocket money from his parents.
+(Photo by Tyler Stiem)

-The Burmese government denies all of this, of course, pointing out that the drug problem has to do with Kachin State’s proximity to the Golden Triangle, and that a few bad police do not a conspiracy make.
-The Kachin have nevertheless taken the matter into their own hands, establishing church-based education programs—you can’t attend a KBC service without hearing anti-drug messages—and building their own rehab clinics.
+The government of Myanmar denies all of this, of course, pointing out that the drug problem has to do with Kachin State’s proximity to the Golden Triangle, and that a few bad police do not a conspiracy make.
+The Kachin have nevertheless taken the matter into their own hands, establishing church-based education programmes – you can’t attend a KBC service without hearing anti-drug messages – and building their own rehab clinics.

 Reverend Lahpai Ja Naw co-founded Light of the World Mission four years ago.
-Tucked away on a country road a few miles beyond the bustle and temptation of Myitkyina, the rehabilitation center is a work in progress.
-Scaffolding covers the buildings and the smell of fresh sawed lumber fills the air.
-Demand has been so high that Light of the World is expanding to offer more beds and more programs for Kachin in need.
+Tucked away on a country road a few miles beyond the bustle and temptation of Myitkyina, the rehabilitation centre is a work in progress.
+Scaffolding covers the buildings and the smell of fresh-sawed lumber fills the air.
+Demand has been so high that Light of the World is expanding to offer more beds and more programmes for Kachin in need.

 “It’s not enough, but it is something,” the reverend says.

-Prayer, cleanliness, and encouragement—in the form of counseling and peer support—are the cornerstones of the program.
+Prayer, cleanliness and encouragement – in the form of counselling and peer support – are the cornerstones of the programme.
 The strongest drug the patients receive during their stay is paracetamol.
-In some ways it resembles a 12-step program like AA or Narcotics Anonymous.
-Whether it’s more effective in the long term than the state-run programs is unclear, but, flush with donations, Light of the World is definitely further reaching.
-After treatment, patients are transitioned out of the program with job training, long-term peer support, and other forms of assistance.
-The center itself employs former patients.
+In some ways it resembles a 12-step programme like AA or Narcotics Anonymous.
+Whether it’s more effective in the long term than the state-run programmes is unclear, but, flush with donations, Light of the World is definitely farther-reaching.
+After treatment patients are transitioned out of the programme with job training, long-term peer support and other forms of assistance.
+The centre itself employs former patients.

-Today, 30 of them are gathered in a makeshift outdoor chapel next to the new treatment center.
-It’s the first day of a training program that turns ex-addicts into drug counselors, and they’re listening to an inspirational sermon.
+Today, 30 of them are gathered in a makeshift outdoor chapel next to the new treatment centre.
+It’s the first day of a training programme that turns ex-addicts into drug counsellors, and they’re listening to an inspirational sermon.

 A patient reading the Bible.
 Kachin State, where the epidemic is concentrated, has a large population of Christians.
-Most of them are Kachin, an ethnic minority that has long been at odds with the Burmese government.
-Photo by Tyler Stiem
+Most of them are Kachin, an ethnic minority that has long been at odds with the government.
+(Photo by Tyler Stiem)

 “For a long time all I did was work and do drugs.
 I fought with my family too much.
 I thank God for giving me the strength to beat this addiction.
 He has given me a unique outlook on the problem,” he says.

 Lean and wary, Labang Dau Ze reminds me of greyhound.
-He worked for a Chinese businessman who he claims operated with support from the Burmese government.
+He worked for a Chinese businessman whom he claims operated with support from Myanmar's government.
 When I ask him if he ever saw government officials or soldiers visit the opium farm, he says he didn’t.
 “But everyone knows.”

-Charts breaking down Burma’s addiction epidemic cover the walls of the treatment hospital in Myitkyina.
-Photo by Tyler Stiem
+Charts breaking down Myanmar’s addiction epidemic cover the walls of the treatment hospital in Myitkyina.
+(Photo by Tyler Stiem)

 I meet one wisp of a kid whose plan to kick heroin is based entirely on this simple economic principle.
-His version of rehab involves moving to Yangon, about 500 miles to the south, where drugs are ten times more expensive.
+His version of rehab involves moving to Yangon, 1,200 km to the south, where drugs are ten times more expensive.
 “I won’t be able to afford them, so I won’t do them,” he says.

-Tyler Stiem's work in Burma is supported in part by the Canada Council for the Arts.
+Tyler Stiem's work in Myanmar is supported in part by the Canada Council for the Arts.